-10.3 For patients with diabetes and hypertension, blood pressure targets should be individualized through a shared decisionmaking process that addresses cardiovascular risk, potential
+10.3 For patients with diabetes and hypertension, blood pressure targets should be individualized through a shared decisionmaking process that addresses cardiovascular risk, potential adverse effects of antihypertensive medications, and patient preferences.
+C

-- adverse effects of antihypertensive medications, and patient preferences.
-C - 10.4 For individuals with diabetes and hypertension at higher cardiovascular risk (existing atherosclerotic cardiovascular disease or 10-year atherosclerotic cardiovascular disease risk >15%), a blood pressure target of <130/ 80 mmHg may be appropriate, if it can be safely attained.
-C - 10.5 For individuals with diabetes and hypertension at lower risk for cardiovascular disease (10-year atherosclerotic cardiovascular disease risk < 15%), treat to a blood pressure target of <140/90 mmHg.
-A - 10.6 In pregnant patients with diabetes and preexisting hypertension who are treated with antihypertensive therapy, blood pressure targets of 120-160/80-105 mmHg are suggested in the interest of optimizing long-term maternal health and minimizing impaired fetal growth.
+- 10.4 For individuals with diabetes and hypertension at higher cardiovascular risk (existing atherosclerotic cardiovascular disease [ASCVD] or 10-year ASCVD risk ≥15%), a blood pressure target of <130/80 mmHg may be appropriate, if it can be safely attained.
+C - 10.5 For individuals with diabetes and hypertension at lower risk for cardiovascular disease (10year atherosclerotic cardiovascular disease risk <15%), treat to a blood pressure target of <140/90 mmHg.
+A - 10.6 In pregnant patients with diabetes and preexisting hypertension, a blood pressure target of ≤135/85 mmHg is suggested in the interest of reducing the risk for accelerated maternal hypertension A and minimizing impaired fetal growth.
 E